nicknazari/reddit-notify/README.md

 ### Requirements
 A Reddit application and Slack bot in a channel are required.
-You can register a Reddit applcation [here](https://www.reddit.com/prefs/apps/).
+You can register a Reddit application [here](https://www.reddit.com/prefs/apps/).

 ### How it works